rafikalid/brsolab-process/README.md

 Wrapper for Nodejs Child process library
 Uses the ES6 to make it simple the use of subprocess in nodeJS

-This library contains two functions: spawn & exec
-It's better to use spawn instead of exec when it's possible to avoid args escape problems
+This library contains 3 functions: spawn, exec, and escape spawn is used to create processes. exec is used to execute commandes via the system interpreter (SH, BATCH, MS-DOS, ...) escape is used to escape arguments to exec commande

 Those two functions use the some options as the original ones of nodejs.
 See the doc page at: https://nodejs.org/api/child_process.html

-# spawn
+## spawn
 ```javascript
 /**
  * spawn process